 How difficult is field repair of Triton valves?

 Very easy.
-Field repair of the Triton 10 Series requires 2 Allen Wrenches.
-Field repair of the Triton 6 & 3 Series requires a phillips screwdriver and a pair of pliers.
+Field repair of the Triton valves is accomplished with simple hand tools.
 All Triton gas valve can be rebuilt in a few minutes.

 Are Triton valves retrofittable with current Schrader valves?